 - Visually appealing.

-To support this work, we engaged with our various resident and patient groups which are made up of members of the public who help to guide our work.
-This year, a draft of the content was shared with members of the CCG’s Influence Panel and also representatives from each of the Patient Participation Groups that work within GP practices as well as the Patient and Public Engagement and Involvement forum (PPEI).
+Once again, we engaged with our various resident and patient groups, which are made up of members of the public who help to guide our work.
+This year, a draft of the content was shared with members of the CCG’s Influence Panel and representatives from each of the Patient Participation Groups that work within GP practices as well as the Patient and Public Engagement and Involvement forum (PPEI).

 Sorry, no promo pages to list